 The judge could also reduce a felony to a misdemeanor after your preliminary hearing, or at the time of sentencing on your felony case.
 In some cases, our criminal attorneys might be able to assist you in obtaining early termination of probation.
 Contact our law firm for more information.

-Factors Considered By Court to Rule on 17(b) Motion
+Factors Considered By the Court

 At the hearing, both sides will present an argument.
 The judge will use a variety of factors in order to determine whether to grant or deny your PC 17(b) felony reduction.
 These include: